CARRLIANSS/Face-Recognition/README.md

 Loss Function: FocalLoss.

 ## 3 Train
-In this term, we will finetune the model, and get the best model as well as it's threshold.
+In this part, we will finetune the model, and get the best model as well as it's threshold.

 ```
 # train by single gpu